yalemssa/aspace_tools/docs/README.md

 $ pip install .
 ```

+## Quick Start

-## What does this package do?
+### What does this package do?
 Who is it for?

+This package provides a variety of functions for creating, reading, updating, and deleting data from ArchivesSpace.

-The `aspace_tools` package is organized into several modules. `aspace_tools` can be imported into a Python file or used in an interactive interpreter session.
+The package is organized into several modules. `aspace_tools` can be imported into other Python code or into an interactive Python session.
 Standalone scripts which can more easily be distributed to end users can be generated using the `generate_script.py` script.
+See the module overviews below for more details on the functionality of the package.

+This package was written for archivists who use the ArchivesSpace API to perform create, read, update, and delete actions in bulk.

-## Configuration
+### Configuration

 To get started, configure your API and database login information, set a backup directory, and define your input/output CSV file paths by filling in the appropriate fields in the included `as_tools_config.yml` template file.

-## Running `aspace_tools` within an interactive session
+### Running `aspace_tools` within an interactive session

 `aspace_tools` can be imported into a Python interpreter and run interactively.